JimmyNos/Render-Notifications/README.md

 ### 💬 Discord Webhook Integration

   - Sends a message to Discord when the render starts, and edits it as rendering progresses.
+    - when the render finishes or get canceled, a second message is sent.
   - Supports preview images:
     - For single-frame renders: shows the final image
     - For animation jobs: shows the first and last frame